Labor Cost in Recipe Items - FAQs

 Total Costs: At the bottom of the display, the ingredient cost (COGS cost) column is totaled, the labor cost column is totaled, and the total prime cost is totaled.
 The total labor cost and prime cost will include any labor cost that has been added to the recipe item you are viewing.

-Nested Labor Costs: The labor cost for a recipe item can be added as we did above, or it can come from another recipe item that is used as an ingredient and has a labor cost.
-For example, the Salsa Prep recipe item below uses Tomatoes Prep as an ingredient so there is a cost in the labor column.
 This item also has its labor for Prep Kitchen with 8 minutes of effort (the Labor Minutes are based on putting the Sala Recipe together assuming the tomatoes are already chopped).
 In the example below, the labor cost total is $2.00 for this recipe item plus $2.812 for the Tomatoes.
-The Prime Cost total of $12.448 is the total food plus the total labor.
+The Prime Cost total of $12.448 is the total food plus the total labor as shown in the example below:

 Recipe Item that is Sold: In the below example, we are showing a Recipe Item that is sold (Breakfast Burrito).
 A labor cost has been added for the Cook.
 The labor cost for the Salsa Prep Recipe Item is also included (see below):